opentofu/opentofu/README.md

 ![](https://raw.githubusercontent.com/opentofu/brand-artifacts/main/full/transparent/SVG/on-dark.svg#gh-dark-mode-only)
 ![](https://raw.githubusercontent.com/opentofu/brand-artifacts/main/full/transparent/SVG/on-light.svg#gh-light-mode-only)

-**Important Note: This repository is currently a work in progress while we're preparing it for the first stable release and fine-tuning the community contribution process.
-Please read the [announcement post](https://opentofu.org/fork) for important context and the [contributing docs](CONTRIBUTING.md) for instructions on how to contribute.**

 OpenTofu is an OSS tool for building, changing, and versioning infrastructure safely and efficiently.
 OpenTofu can manage existing and popular service providers as well as custom in-house solutions.

 The key features of OpenTofu are: